Drug updated on 12/11/2024

 - This summary is based on the review of 10 systematic review(s)/meta-analysis(es).
 [1-10]

-- Second-generation TKIs (dasatinib, nilotinib, radotinib) improve MMR (major molecular response) and CCyR (complete cytogenetic response) rates compared to imatinib, with imatinib 800 mg outperforming imatinib 400 mg in these measures; for third-line treatments, ponatinib achieves the highest MMR (19.0-66.7%) and CCyR (21.4-64.8%) rates, followed by asciminib, omacetaxine, and bosutinib.
+- Second-generation tyrosine kinase inhibitors (TKIs) (dasatinib, nilotinib, radotinib) improve major molecular response (MMR) and complete cytogenetic response (CCyR) rates compared to imatinib, with imatinib 800 mg outperforming imatinib 400 mg in these measures; for third-line treatments, ponatinib achieves the highest MMR (19.0-66.7%) and CCyR (21.4-64.8%) rates, followed by asciminib, omacetaxine, and bosutinib.

-- No significant differences were observed in 5-year OS or PFS between imatinib and second-generation TKIs (nilotinib, dasatinib); however, second-generation TKIs improved OS at 12 months relative to imatinib.
+- No significant differences were observed in 5-year overall survival (OS) or progression-free survival (PFS) between imatinib and second-generation TKIs (nilotinib, dasatinib); however, second-generation TKIs improved OS at 12 months relative to imatinib.

-- NG-TKIs enhance early molecular response at 3 months and reduce the rate of accelerated or blastic-phase transformations compared to imatinib.
+- New-generation tyrosine kinase inhibitors (NG-TKIs) enhance early molecular response at 3 months and reduce the rate of accelerated or blastic-phase transformations compared to imatinib.

 - No significant difference was observed in the incidence of all-grade adverse events among various TKIs; however, all TKIs were associated with serious grade 3-4 hematologic adverse events, including anemia, thrombocytopenia, and neutropenia.